cos316/assignment1-starter-code/README.md

 * **Should the client wait to receive a reply from the server?**

-  No, in this assignment it should exit immediately after sending all the data.
+  No, in this assignment it should exit immediately after sending all of the data.

 * **Should the server handle client connections concurrently (in separate processes)?**